kadojs/kado/docs/API.md

 While modules are not required to expose an API it is encouraged that they do.

-Kado makes this simple by implementing an identical structure to what is used to manage web interfaces.
+Kado makes this simple by implementing an API within admin routes method to cut down on duplicate route methods.

 ## API Users